bkager/Tiny-node-cookbook/recipe-name-greeter.md

 ![Screenshot of terminal.
 Command entered: "node testfile.js parrot 'beach ball' shiny".
 Output described below.](https://github.com/bkager/Node-cookbook/assets/68086185/e5c82eba-baad-43d2-9972-8d012a5e286c)

 Our process.argv array now contains the three new arguments that I added when running the program.
 We've logged these values from inside our program, meaning that they're available inside our code thanks to the process.argv array.
-We can grab those values out of process.argv and do whatever we want with them.
+In our code, we can grab those values out of process.argv and do whatever we want with them.

 To try this out, create a new file called `name-greeter.js` and enter the code at the top of the page in it.
 Save it, and from the command line, tell Node to run your program, adding a name after the command: